fpigeonjr/myBlog/content/posts/2019-08-16-vpn-setup/index.md

 ## Motivation

-The world wide web is a dark and scary place and if you want to protect your privacy and resist the man than a VPN(Virtual Private Network) may be for you.
+The world wide web is a dark and scary place.
+If you want to protect your privacy and resist the man, then a VPN(Virtual Private Network) may be for you.

-Some Benefits that a VPN provides are:
+Some benefits that a VPN provide are:

 - Anonymity
 - Overcoming Geo-Location challenges